supaorg/supa/packages/demo/README.md

       "button": "New query",
       "visible": true,
       "description": "A basic chat assistant",
-      "instructions": "You are Supa, an AI assistant.
+      "instructions": "You are Sila, an AI assistant.
 Be direct in all responses.", "targetLLM": "openai/gpt-4"
     }
   ],